Jakeplusplus/the_tavern/README.md

 ## Design

-The web application will store information on player characters for tabletop RPGs.
-It is intended to be system agnostic and store character ideas, backgrounds, and other more RP focused character details rather than a full character sheet.
+The web application will store information on non-player characters (NPCs) and quests for Dungeon Masters to have a place to easily access and display information.

 ## Available Scripts